Technology

 6. Malicious Bots

 Spambots and DDoS (Distributed Denial of Service) bots are examples of harmful bots with malicious intent.
 Spambots bombard sites, forums, and even email accounts with irrelevant marketing messages.
 DDoS bots, on the other hand, flood servers with requests to interrupt services and make them inaccessible.
-These bots abuse cyber security and need strong defenses which can include CAPTCHA systems or advanced detection algorithms.
+These bots abuse cybersecurity and need strong defences, which can include CAPTCHA systems or advanced detection algorithms.

 7. Personal Assistant Bots

-Google Assistant and Microsoft Cortana are examples of personal assistant bots that enable users to organize their day, set reminders, and fetch some bursts of information.
-Such bots are integrated with smartphones and smart speakers as they provide personalized assistance through voice recognition and AI.
+Google Assistant and Microsoft Cortana are examples of personal assistant bots that enable users to organise their day, set reminders, and fetch some bursts of information.
+Such bots are integrated with smartphones and smart speakers as they provide personalised assistance through voice recognition and AI.
 They also help in streamlining various activities such as scheduling meetings, sending messages, and controlling smart home devices.

 Benefits of using a Bot